5 Questions for Later-in-Life Marriages

 - A financial POA: This delegates control over any financial matters you specify, such as paying bills, making gifts, or managing property.
 Without a financial POA, a court may need to appoint a conservator to manage anything you don't own jointly with your spouse.

-Above all, be sure to finalize your plans as early in the marriage as possible.
-"Most of us tend to have an optimistic view of the future and may avoid thinking about the possibility of our own incapacity, never mind our own mortality," Susan says.
-"But it's important to make decisions about these eventualities as a couple, especially while you're still healthy, and to communicate them to your families."
+It's common to defer or avoid thinking about the possibility of incapacity, or even death, especially early on in a marriage but it's important to discuss and make decisions about these eventualities as a couple, especially while you're still healthy, and to communicate them to your families.

 5. Who will inherit your assets?